Should You Drink A2 Milk Instead Of Regular Milk?

 The myths and facts about a2 milk – details to help you decide if you should give it a go!

-What is a2 milk?
+What Is a2 Milk?

-A2 milk is new to many.
+A2 milk is increasing in popularity

 Thousands of years ago, cows only produced the a2 type of protein in their milk.